matiasvlevi/Dann/README.md

 What it does:
 ------------
+Create Neural Networks In a few lines of code.
-Dannjs allows for the creation of neural network js objects for web applications aswell as nodejs.You can train a model and save their weights in a .json file.
-You can use a model as an interpreter of pretrained weights previously saved in a json file.
+Dannjs allows for the creation of neural network js objects for web applications aswell as nodejs.
+You can save & load weights.

 Usage (simplified):
 ------------